 CCTV+: Xi Stresses High Quality Development at NPC Annual Session

-BEIJING, March 7, 2023 /CNW/ -- President Xi Jinping on Monday stressed efforts to guide healthy and high-quality development of the private sector of the economy.
+BEIJING, March 7, 2023 /PRNewswire/ -- President Xi Jinping on Monday stressed efforts to guide healthy and high-quality development of the private sector of the economy.

 Xi heard the comments and suggestions while joining a panel discussion of national political advisors from the China National Democratic Construction Association and the All-China Federation of Industry and Commerce, who are attending the first session of the 14th National Committee of the Chinese People's Political Consultative Conference (CPPCC) underway in Beijing.